AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

 permalink: /3DS-System-Font-Customization
 ---

-A guide for customizing the system font on the Nintendo 3DS.
+A guide for customizing the system-wide font on the Nintendo 3DS.

 ---